 I worked on setting up the backend even prior to this iteration, the iteration above was a reskin to a version previously built as an MVP.
 The backend used Ruby with a PostgresQL database.
 This was the first time I had to set up anything like this from start to finish, so I will admit that I immediately had some thoughts on refactoring how we stored requests.
 The logout and creating Zendesk tickets for each request was set up by one of our Engineering managers.
 On the front-end, our senior front-end developer designed the file structure to be scalable, what a learning experience.
 We used React with Redux.
 My role on the frontend was to style the layout, the dashboard hero sections, and some of the chat interactions.

-Also, I enjoy riding my bike around town, go on local hikes, run (and struggle), and occupy coffee shops to work on perosnal projects or learn new tech.
+Also, I enjoy riding my bike around town, going on local hikes, playing with my dog, and occupying coffee shops to work on perosnal projects and learn new tech.